adam-diaz/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+Jason and Edgar pointing to the same object indicate that they would both end up being Jason.

 ## Question 4